rapidfish/personnummer/README.md

 * API to handle Swedish Personnummer

-* It can do validation, extract information or even create/generate multiple valid Personnummer (useful when creating test data)
+* It can do validation, extract information

+* Generate multiple valid Personnummer (useful for creating test data purposes)

 * It can parse a Personnummer regardless on which leght it is written, or if it has a (-/+) separator, as long as it is a valid Personnummer